East Norfolk Militia: French Revolutionary War

 After 17 months at Chelmsford the East Norfolks were sent to Norman Cross Barracks in November 1797.
 Here the regiment guarded the huge Prisoner-of-war camp (see below).
 In March 1798 the regiment was ordered to Downham, Norfolk, and Wisbech, Cambridgeshire, and later to Cambridge and Newmarket, Suffolk.
 Here they were joined by the East Norfolk detachment of the Supplementary Militia formed in 1796 and now called out to replace those militiamen who had volunteered for the Regulars.

 Lord Wodehouse resigned the colonelcy of the regiment in 1798 and recommended his eldest son, Captain the Hon John Wodehouse, to the Home Secretary, the William Cavendish-Bentinck, 3rd Duke of Portland, to be his successor.
 Portland passed this recommendation to Townshend (now Lord Lieutenant of Norfolk) and the young man was accordingly commissioned as colonel on 14 July 1798.

-In September 1798 the officers and most of the men of the East Norfolk Militia volunteered for service in Ireland during the Irish Rebellion, but their offer was not accepted.
+In September 1798 the officers and most of the men of the East Norfolk Militia volunteered for service in Ireland during the 1798 Rebellion, but their offer was not accepted.

 In October 1798 the regiment was at Ipswich, when it took part in a field day, and in October 1799 was distributed across Suffolk, with headquarters (HQ) at Beccles.
 In June 1800 it was ordered to march to Yorkshire, where it was stationed at Pontefract and Boroughbridge (3 companies), Doncaster (3) and Bawtry (2).
 By September 1800 it was at Sheffield, from where it went in November to winter quarters at Lichfield in Staffordshire.
 In May 1801 the regiment was at Derby, from where it moved to quarters in Manchester and Macclesfield.
 In September that year a preliminary peace treaty was agreed, and with the prospect of the militia being stood down the East Norfolks returned to East Anglia, being quartered in Colchester Barracks and later at Ipswich.
 After the signing of the Treaty of Amiens on 27 March 1802 the regiment marched to Yarmouth to be disembodied on 24 April.

-De Narde's grave at Dereham.